Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Experiments

 \subsection{General Results}

-Following the practice of previous works, as suggested in \cite{samvelyan2019starcraft}, for every map result, we compare the winning rate and plot the median with the shaded area representing the highest and lowest range from testing results in Figure 2.
+Following the practice of previous works \cite{samvelyan2019starcraft}, for every map result, we compare the winning rate and plot the median with the shaded area representing the highest and lowest range from testing results in Figure 2.
 In general, we observe LSF-SAC achieves strong performance on all selected SMAC maps, notably it outperforms the state-of-the-art algorithms or achieves faster and more stable convergence at a higher win rate.
+Note that LSF-SAC performs exceptionally well on testing maps with challenging tasks that require more state information or substantial cooperation.
+Previous research has shown that there exists a performance gap between state-of-the-art (SOTA) value-based methods and policy gradient methods, particularly on maps that require the use of extensive exploration techniques.

-In easy scenarios like 8m and 1c3s5z, almost all algorithms perform well.
-As the built-in AI would tend to attack the nearest enemy, by pulling back the friendly unit with lower health value is a simple strategy to learn for winning.
-However it is worth noting that although QMIX can achieve a relatively high winning rate, it is pretty unstable on convergence, indicating its policy might be overfitting to some specific scenarios.
-Specifically, on these two maps, LSF-SAC outperforms all the baselines in both convergence speed and final performance with a more stable result, proving its potential of more generalized policy expressiveness in value decomposition.
+In easy scenarios, almost all algorithms perform well.
+As the built-in AI would tend to attack the nearest enemy, by pulling back the friendly unit with a lower health value is a simple strategy to learn for winning.
+No significant performance gap was observed except for the training converging speed.

-On 2s\_vs\_1sc map, where a specific strategy is required to win - only by two units cooperating and taking turns to attack the enemy unity, LSF-SAC is able to achieve a high winning rate, yet fluttering at the early stage of training.
-This is potentially due to the penalty from the entropy maximization that forces the agent to try out additional tactics, even though an optimal policy is already learned.

-On more challenging scenarios like 5m\_vs\_6m and 3s5z, LSF-SAC can achieve a higher winning rate than other algorithms listed.
-In MMM2, which is a complex environment with more unit types and numbers, VDAC soon falls into sub-optimal and converges to it, while LSF-SAC is able to keep exploring for a better policy; this demonstrates LSF-SAC's improved exploration ability.
-Both COMA and MAVEN fail to learn a consistent policy to defeat the built-in AI due to the non-stationary setting of the environment and the lack of utilization of extra state information.
+Within hard maps, LSF-SAC is able to train a usable policy that outperforms all baseline algorithms.
+On \texttt{27m\_vs\_30m} and \texttt{MMM2}, LSF-SAC performs exceptionally in terms of the convergence speed and the final performance.
+On \texttt{corridor}, LSF-SAC and the selected two value-based methods are able to learn a model, with our method converging faster with slightly better performance, while policy-based methods suffer from this map as it requires more exploration to find the specific trick in winning this challenging scenario.
+On \texttt{5m\_vs\_6m}, although within a similar performance range, LSF-SAC converges to a policy with lower variance and slightly better performance in the end.
+Finally, on \texttt{6h\_vs\_8z}, which is a super hard map that requires extensive exploration techniques, LSF-SAC achieves both faster convergence and better performance by a large margin as compared to the selected baselines.

+It is also worth noting that the performance gap between value-based and policy-based methods still exists even for the state-of-the-art methods, while LSF-SAC as a policy-based method not only narrows such gap but also achieves remarkable performance.